-5. AUDIO TRANSCRIPTION
+5. Audio transcription

 Automatic music transcription is the process of transforming a recorded audio signal into a representation of its musical features.
 We will limit our definition to the estimation of onset times, durations and pitches of the notes being played.
 This task becomes increasingly complicated when dealing with polyphonic music because of the multiplicity of pitches, inconsistent durations, and varied timbres.
 Most monophonic transcription techniques are therefore not applicable.
-In fact, despite several methods being proposed with varying degrees of success [9, 19, 23, 24], automatic transcription of polyphonic music remains an unsolved problem.
+In fact, despite several methods being proposed with varying degrees of success (Dixon, 2000; Klapuri, 1998; Marolt, 2000; Martin, 1996), automatic transcription of polyphonic music remains an unsolved problem.

 We offer two figures as an example of this transcription procedure.
-Figure 2 is the original score of Bach's Fugue #10 from Book I of the Well-tempered Clavier, presented here in piano-roll notation.
+Figure 2 [Bach Fugue #10 Original Score] is the original score of Bach's Fugue #10 from Book I of the Welltempered Clavier, presented here in piano-roll notation.
 A human musician then performs this piece, and the audio signal is digitized.
-Figure 3 is the transcription of this digitized audio from one of our algorithms.
-It is with this imperfect transcription that we still achieve excellent retrieval results.
+Figure 3 [Bach Fugue #10 from Polyphonic Transcription II algorithm] is the transcription of this digitized audio from one of our algorithms.
+With imperfect transcriptions like this we still achieve excellent retrieval results.
+(While both algorithms have general application to polyphonic transcription, within the context of OMRAS they have only been tested on recordings of piano music at this time.)

 We locate the audio transcription task within the context of Computational Auditory Scene Analysis (CASA).
 In this context, systems try to explain the analysed signal following a set of perceptual rules and sound models.
-These rules suggest how to group the elements from the signal time-frequency representation into auditory objects (i.e. musical notes).
+These rules suggest how to group the elements from the signal timefrequency representation into auditory objects (i.e., musical notes).
 In polyphonic music, events overlap both in the time and the frequency domain, meaning that transcription systems should be able to analyse the signal in both domains in order to return an accurate representation of the scene.
 From this approach we propose two different methods.
 Both techniques will be used, separately, to produce queries, and retrieval results for each transcription technique will be given.
 We do this to show that our harmonic modeling algorithm is robust to varying transcriptions and their associated errors.